awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_Insights-Visualizing-Log-Data.md

 **Examples**

-For a complete tutorial, see [Tutorial: Run a Query That Produces a Time Series Visualization](CWL_AnalyzeLogData_VisualizationQuery.md)\.
+For a complete tutorial, see [Tutorial: Run a query that produces a time series visualization](CWL_AnalyzeLogData_VisualizationQuery.md)\.

 Here are more example queries that work for time series visualization\.